antoniocosentino/funnel-preview/README.md

 # 👁️ Funnel Preview

-This web app allows the user to upload a JSON file and be able to see and navigate a mobile preview of the funnel.
+This web app allows the user to upload a JSON file and see a mobile preview of the funnel.
-The user can navigate through pages, in case the funnel contains multiple pages.
+The user can navigate through pages and scroll the content as in a real mobile device.

-The tool is currently optimized for desktop.
+The tool is currently only optimized for desktop.
 On mobile, a warning will be shown, informing the user that they need to switch to a desktop device.

 ## Video Demo